Find Grad Schools

 • Network Engineer

 In the United States, there were 73,600 jobs for Computer Hardware Engineer in 2016.
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Computer Hardware Engineer by 2026.
-The BLS estimates 5,100 yearly job openings in this field.
+There will be an estimated 5,100 positions for Computer Hardware Engineer per year.

 undefined